Visiting the Cirque de Mourèze

 canyon in the cirque

-The arrival at the top is a very nice reward and offers a 180° panoramic view on the Salagou lake.
-For the local experts, the famous peninsula of the lake, the village of Liausson and the vineyards below can be seen very well.
-Take a moment for breakfast here, it feels so good to be up there.
-It took us 1h30 from the parking lot to get to the highest peak, taking some picture breaks on the way …
+Reaching the top is a lovely reward, with a 180° panoramic view over Lake Salagou.
+For those who know the area, you can clearly see the famous peninsula of the lake, the village of Liausson and the vineyards below.
+Take a moment here for breakfast, it feels so good to be up there.
+It took us 1h30 to reach the highest point from the car park, with a few photo breaks along the way…

 lake salagou from the mount liausson